First Response Homeopathy Remedies To Use In A Disaster 2

 Arsenicum album (Ars.): Restlessness leading to exhaustion.
 Anxious and afraid to be alone.
 Fear of death or disease.
 Controlling behaviour of others and circumstances.

 Calcarea carbonica (Calc.): Weakness from exertion.
-Sweats on the least exertion and during sleep.
-Confused and under-confident.
+Sweets on the least exertion and during sleep.
+Confused and under-confident thinking.
 Can’t bear to see or hear of cruelties or horrible things.

 Gelsemium (Gels.): Anxiety with weakness and trembling.
 Needs support when standing; knees shake.
 Heaviness of eyelids and drowsiness.
 Wants to be alone.